 Sound Percussion Overview

 Dave Black, one of the best-selling percussion authors in the world, has teamed up with composer, clinician, and instrumental music teacher Chris Bernotas to write Sound Percussion for Individual or Group Instruction, a complete and comprehensive resource for teaching intermediate to advanced percussion students.View Author Bios

 This resource is comprised of four books plus a Teacher’s Score: Snare Drum / Bass Drum • Mallet Percussion • Timpani • Accessory Instruments.
 Each book can be used independently to focus on a particular instrument or in any combination as a full percussion ensemble.
 Lessons are presented in a fun and interesting way so that all members of the percussion section are engaged.

 Sound Percussion is perfect for the director who is a non-percussion specialist as it provides a clear progression of notes, rhythms, and skills.
 In addition to the teacher-focused Sound Advice sections provided for many of the exercises, Sound Percussion will help build confidence in teachers and support their delivery of meaningful and appropriate content for their percussion students.

-Sound Percussion contains seven sections covering everything from setting up the instruments to percussion ensemble performance.
+Sound Percussion contains six sections covering everything from setting up the instruments to percussion ensemble performance.
 Sections include: Sound Rhythm • Sound Meter • Sound Rudiments • Sound Rolls • Sound Effects • Sound Performance.
 Directors can work through the book(s) progressively, or jump from section-to-section in order to address the specific educational needs of their students.
 The mallet book, however is more sequential by nature of note introduction.